IDoCodingStuffs/python-doodles/freeform-log.md

 ## 7/28
 ### 3 PM
 Just finished the initial implementation for 2D segmentation with SAM, just for sagittal for now.

+## 7/29
+### 7 AM
+That approach is definitely not working.
+I'll need to use some external data for the segmentation model.
+Segmentation won't just train on specific vertebrae.
+It will need to be parsing all vertebrae first, then postprocess to get specific ones.